Founder and Chairman

 Rupert Mann is a built and cultural heritage specialist in urban contexts with a background in community-led advocacy and the assessment, identification and designation of heritage assets along with developing policies to manage development pressures.
 His Master’s in cultural heritage management focused on World Heritage in Asia.
 Rupert has experience across several contexts, having worked with traditional communities in Papua New Guinea and Australia, with former inmates of historic prisons, Bronze-Age tombs in Cyprus and on driving statutory reform for Melbourne’s heritage.
 At YHT since 2012, he assists in creating Yangon’s first comprehensive heritage designations and management systems within a broader urban planning effort, capacity building and physical conservation project management.
-Rupert considers it a real privilege to be working with YHT at this key moment in Myanmar’s social and political history.
+Rupert considers it a real privilege to be working with YHT at this key moment.

 Aye Ei Ei Aung shifted from the private sector to work at YHT in order further assist her country on one of its most pressing issues.
 She finds that YHT allows her to utilize her skills in order to save the buildings which are home to so many Yangon people.
 She enjoys working with the close-knit team and gets much satisfaction when applying her knowledge and experiences to supporting the future growth and development of Yangon.

 Thet Hnin Kyi Phyu works creatively at Yangon Heritage Trust as a Program Officer.
 She completed her doctoral in architecture at Yangon Technological University.
 Her specific areas of expertise include restoration and renovation of heritage buildings and conservation of urban heritage areas.
 She joined YHT to contribute to the conservation and preservation of Yangon’s cultural, historical and built heritage.